How to Update Table structure using migration – Laravel

 composer require doctrine/dbal

-Create migration –
+Create migration file –

 php artisan make:migration update_and_addstatus_to_employees_table